orionjs/orioncms-examples/blog/README.md

 collections and gives you the ability to have key/value definitions for your site.

-## Installing

-This example uses AWS S3 to save the files.
-Read the instructions on how to setup the S3 [here](https://github.com/orionjs/orion/tree/master/packages/s3).

 ## Updates

 Any change that has orion will be reflected here, always up to date.